vincenzocoia/vincenzocoia.com/content/authors/vincenzo/_index.md

 Hi!

 I'm an Assistant Professor of Teaching at the University of British Columbia, Vancouver.
-My priority there is to establish the responsible use of statistics for data science.
+My priority here is to develop data science initiatives through the Department of Statistics.

 My hobbies include outdoor recreation :evergreen_tree: such as hiking :mans_shoe:, birding :bird:, skiing :ski:, fishing :fishing_pole_and_fish:, canoeing :rowboat:, and others.